navikt/teamsykmelding-cli/README.md

 * `upgrade` - update the cli
 * `update` - see if there is a new version for this cli
 * `changelog` - get the latest changes in tsm cli
+* `analytics` - get your own usage stats for tsm cli
 * `open` - open command that opens a project in IntelliJ IDEA
 * `web` - open web page
 * `kafka` - kafka cli for kafka stuff